lpryszcz/rapsi/README.md

 ### Parameters

 #### fasta2hash.py
 `fasta2hash.py` hash the database of targets and stores hash information in MySQL/SQLite.
-By default, words of five amino acids (k<sub>H</sub>=5) sliding by one (s<sub>H</sub>=1) are used.
+By default, words of five amino acids (k<sub>H</sub>=5) sliding by one (s<sub>H</sub>=1) are used (need update, as currenyly reduced alphabet is used!).
 Such parameters provide good equilibrium between sensitivity and speed, because 3.2x10<sup>6</sup> possible words (20<sup>5</sup>) can be easily stored and quickly accessed.
 For the sake of performance, we ignore too common words ie. found in more than 0.05% target sequences, as these bring little information and may negatively affect performance.

 - Genral options:
 ```